-- Its views about the risk of fraud, - Whether it has knowledge of any actual or suspected fraud affecting the Authority, and - The role it exercises in the oversight of fraud risk assessment and the establishment of mitigating controls.
+- Its views about the risk of fraud, - Whether it has knowledge of any actual or suspected fraud affecting the Service, and - The role it exercises in the oversight of fraud risk assessment and the establishment of mitigating controls.

-We will also inquire if the Committee is aware of tips or complaints regarding the Authority's financial reporting (including those received through the Committee's internal whistleblower program) and, if so, the Committee's responses to such tips and complaints.
+We will also inquire if the Committee is aware of tips or complaints regarding the Service's financial reporting (including those received through the Committee's internal whistleblower program, if such a program exists) and, if so, the Committee's responses to such tips and complaints.